coletl/coler/README.md

 This package contains personal R functions and RMarkdown templates.
 It also imports select functions from packages that are inconvenient to load entirely.
+There are unnecessary dependencies because I use this branch to install other packages I use frequently.

 ## Install